-Parts Function Power LED Green LED indicates power is ON.
-Power Fail LED If a redundant power supply unit fails, this LED will turn to RED and alarm will sound.
-Fan Fail LED When a fan fails or the fan's rotational speed is below 1500RPM, this LED will turn red and an alarm will sound.
-Over Temperature LED If temperature irregularities in the system occurs (HDD slot temperature over 65°C, Controller temperature over 70°C), this LED will turn RED and alarm will sound.
-Voltage Warning LED An alarm will sound warning of a voltage abnormality and this LED will turn red.
-Activity LED () This LED will blink blue when the RAID subsystem is busy or active.
+Parts Function Power LED Green indicates power is ON.
+Power Fail LED If one of the redundant power supply unit fails, this LED will turn to RED and alarm will sound.
+Fan Fail LED If a fan fails, this LED will turn red and an alarm will sound.
+Over Temperature LED If temperature irregularities in the system occur, this LED will turn RED and alarm will sound.
+Voltage Warning LED If the output DC voltage is above or below the allowed range, an alarm will sound warning of a voltage abnormality and this LED will turn red.
+Activity LED This LED will blink blue when the Disk Array busy or active.